computablelabs/compspec/TopLevelSpec.md

   - `divest()` first checks that its caller is an investor class token holder.
 If so, it computes the fractional ownership this investor has (`num_tokens/total_num_investor_tokens`).
 For example, if `num_tokens=5` and `total_num_investor_tokens=100`, this would be 5% fractional ownership.
 Then `num_tokens` market tokens are burned.
 Then the fractional part of the reserve belonging to this investor is transferred to the investor.
 For example, in the case above, 5% of the reserve would be transferred to the investor's address.

 #### Algorithmic Price Curve
-The price curve dictates the conversion rate between Network Token and Market Token.
-Note this issue is a dependency for #14.
-Methods that interact with the price curve
+The price curve dictates the conversion rate between `NetworkToken` and `MarketToken` for new investors.

 ![alt text][algorithmic_price_curve]

 [algorithmic_price_curve]: Algorithmic_Price_Curve.png "Protocol Flowchart"

+Methods that interact with the price curve

 - `Market.get_current_investment_price()` reports the current `NetworkToken`/`MarketToken` conversion rate.
 Mathematically, the first version will be a linear function.
 That is, `Market.get_current_investment_price() = base_conversion_rate + conversion_slope * Market.get_reserve_size()` where `base_conversion_rate` and `conversion_slope` are parameters defined by the market creator.